Sparky015/AstralEngine/Documentation/Astral-Runtime/ECS/Problem-Analysis.md

 Identify and Balance Constraints:

-How much time to I have to make this?
+How much time do I have to make this?
 - Two weeks at the max

 How much research do I have to do on this?